 Check out the photos that have already been submitted and tips for taking great harvest photos (see links below).

 The Boone and Crockett Club was founded by Theodore Roosevelt, along with other visionaries in 1887.
 The B & C Score sheets provide a method by which hunters can score their harvest.
 The sheets calculate both the gross size (overall antler/horn size with out any deductions) and the final size (which includes the deductions that occur with any loss of symmetry between the antlers/horns).
-(Blank B & C score sheets can be downloaded here.)
 The information on the B & C sheets is analyzed and utilized by the wildlife biologists at PCMS and the Colorado Parks and Wildlife each year prior to developing the hunting management plans for the area.
-PCMS requires that a B & C Score Sheet is submitted for any animal harvested (with horns/antlers) and it is important that the form is filled out correctly.
+PCMS requires that a B & C Score Sheet is submitted for any animal harvested with horns or antlers, including Plains Deer and Plains Elk harvested in GMU 147.
 Below is an example of a correctly completed B & C Sheet.

-The PCMS biologists would like to extend a big "thank you" to all the hunters (99%) who provided their B&C scores sheets.
-Summaries of the data collected from the 2013, 2014 & 2015 hunting seasons at Pinon Canyon Maneuver Site (PCMS) are available below.
+The PCMS biologists would like to extend a big "thank you" to all the hunters who have provided their B&C scores sheets.
+Summaries of the data collected from the 2013 - 2016 hunting seasons at Pinon Canyon Maneuver Site (PCMS) are available below.
 Click the links to download a more detailed report.

 HAVE YOU SEEN AN AUDAD?

 ATTENTION BOBCAT HUNTERS

 The Colorado Parks and Wildlife (CPW) has released Canada lynx in southwest Colorado and this threatened species can now potentially be found throughout the state.
 Please report any sightings to the CPW office and be very careful not to shoot a lynx while bobcat hunting.